 Painters, sculptors, and graphic artists should submit no more than eighteen digital images of recent works (last five years) on a CD or DVD.
 The images should be organized in descending chronological order, from the most recent work to the oldest work.
 You may include different views of individual pieces if you wish.
 (Please note that separate images showing different views of an individual piece all count towards the eighteen image limit.)
-Each image should be in JPEG or TIF format, and no more than 3 megabytes in file size.
-To ensure excellent image quality, you should use low compression – not less than 300 dpi is recommended.
-In addition, please close or finalize your CD or DVD to make it readable on other computers.
+Each image should be in JPEG format, and no more than 3 megabytes in file size.
+To ensure excellent image quality, it is recommended that you review the burned disc on a computer other than the one it was created on.

 The name of each image file should be identified using the following format: